Green Meeting Tip – Choosing the Venue for Your Conference

-Here are some green meeting initiatives that venues and hotels are now implementing and that meeting and event planners should look at when producing their next event:
+Here are some green meeting initiatives that venues and hotels are now implementing, which you should consider incorporating into your next event:

 LinkedIn